Pupil Premium and Recovery Funding

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

-Click on the link below to see how Holy Saviour spent our allocation of Pupil Premium money and our plans for this academic year.
+Click on the link below to see how Holy Saviour RC Primary spent our allocation of Pupil Premium money and our plans for this academic year.

 Could your child be eligible for Pupil Premium - Free School Meals funding?

 If you meet any of these criteria we do urge you to register.
-All you need to do is complete the simple form below and send it to school or the education office which covers your area on the form.
+All you need to do is complete the simple online form here